-All small energy customers should have recourse to internal and external dispute resolution processes regardless of who their energy service providers may be.
+Small energy customers have recourse to internal dispute resolution processes and to external dispute resolution processes in in most states and the ACT, regardless of who their energy service providers are.

 - Retail and network exemption holders with small energy customers must have internal dispute resolution processes that are in line with the current published Australian Standards.